Disputing a phone bill

 Like roaming charges, data overage charges have a cap.
 It’s $50 within a single billing period, unless you explicitly agree to pay additional charges.

 If your phone was lost or stolen and someone else runs up a big bill on your phone, you’ll usually have to pay for the use of the phone up until the moment you notified your provider.
+Once you notify your provider, they must immediately suspend your service, at no charge.
+You can’t be billed for any use after that.
+Learn more about your rights if your phone is lost or stolen.

 If you’re planning to dispute your bill, you may get charged late fees for not paying on time.